 The Curve Blue card is free and simple to use.
 It comes with the Curve Blue virtual card.
 This card type gives you access to the introductory Welcome Cashback offer for 30 days, and fee-free FX spend up to £5000 per month then a 2% fee thereafter and fee-free FX ATM withdrawals up to £/€ 200 per month then 2% or £2 thereafter.

-The Curve Black card costs £/€9.99 per month and it also comes with the Curve Black virtual card.
+Curve fee for the Curve Black card is £/€9.99 per month, which also comes with the Curve Black virtual card.
 The Curve card helps you enjoy unlimited Curve Cash offers for 3 selected retailers, the introductory Welcome Cashback offer for at least 30 days, worldwide travel insurance provided by AXA, and unlimited fee-free FX spend and up to £/€ 400 per month of fee-free FX ATM withdrawals then 2% or £2 thereafter.

 The Curve Metal card is offered for £/€ 14.99 per month and it comes with the Curve Metal digital card.
 You will enjoy unlimited Curve Cash offer for 6 selected retailers, worldwide travel and phone insurance provided by AXA, the introductory Welcome Cashback offer for at least 30 days, discounted LoungeKey airport access, rental car collision damage waiver provided by AXA, and unlimited fee-free FX spend and up to £/€ 600 per month of fee-free FX ATM withdrawals then 2% or £2 thereafter.